divanvisagie/blog/content/post/moving-from-medium.md

 ---
-title: "Moving from Medium"
+title: Moving from Medium
-subtitle: "Does it make sense?"
+subtitle: Does it make sense?
 date: 2019-06-03
 tags: ["opinion", "thoughts"]
 ---